FrostNT1/GQA-presentation/README.md

 - Same process for value heads
 - Preserves maximum information from the pre-trained model

-Think of it as: Instead of having H different reference catalogs, we merge them into G consolidated catalogs that retain the collective knowledge.
+Think of it as: Instead of having H different librarians with specialized knowledge, we merge their expertise into G "super librarians" who each possess the combined knowledge of multiple specialists.
+This reduces congestion at the doorway while retaining diverse knowledge.

 This works **way better** than:
-- Just picking one head randomly (loses information from other heads)
+- Just picking one librarian randomly (loses specialized knowledge from others)
 - Starting from scratch with random initialization (loses all learned knowledge)

 ---